Journalist – Filmmaker – Explorer

 It is between these poles that the stories in this series unfold.
 Stories that only South America can tell.

-Episode 1
+Season 1

 We take a tour through Medellín, tracing the footsteps of the legendary drug lord Pablo Escobar.
 Along Ecuador’s coastline, we search for the origins of the Panama hat — which, in fact, doesn’t come from Panama at all, but from the town of Montecristi in Ecuador.
 We visit the German-Austrian village of Pozuzo, hidden deep in Peru’s cloud forest far from any major roads.
 Together with a former dissident, we explore Chile’s own 9/11 — the fall of Salvador Allende and the beginning of Augusto Pinochet’s military dictatorship.
 And in Brazil, we travel to Fordlândia, a settlement carved out of the Amazon by carmaker Henry Ford as his vision of a future metropolis.